ixd-teaching/body-detection/README.md

       samplingRate: 250})
 ~~~

-The actual detection is started by calling and it stops when timeout runs out:
+The actual detection is started by calling BodyStream.start and it stops when timeout runs out:

 ~~~
 BodyStream.start(timeout)